shoeb751/certify/README.md

 2. Upload, List and download:
   * Certificates
     - Individual certificates
-    - certificate chains
+    - certificate chains (Download is available, Upload is to be implemented)
+    - Full certificate chain (Download is available, Upload is to be implemented)
   * Keys
     - ~~Individual keys~~ (Downloading individual keys serves no purpose.
-We will always need a key associated with a cert to be used for deployment)
+We will always need a key associated with a cert to be used for deployment, uploading keys is implemented)
-    - Keys pertaining to specific cert
+    - Keys pertaining to specific certificate
   * CSRs (To be implemented)
 3. Interface for creation of CSR from a specific key (To be implemented)
+4. Interface to list and download the above directly
+5. Interface to upload certs,keys,zip files containing individual certs.

 Side goals